madz0/CQmvc/README.md

 Like I mentioned before, Views in this Framework, are slightly different.

 Each View consists of a View class and a View Script.
-For example UserView is created by defining a class called UserView extending View in UserView.php and a Script as _UserView.php UserView dynamically finds and Loads that _UserView.php script.
+For example UserView is created by defining a class called UserView extending View in UserView.php and a Script as _UserView.php.
+UserView class dynamically finds and Loads that _UserView.php script.
 The easiest way is to follow that naming rule.
 But you can change the script name and tell the UserView class what is its name.

 **2) Examples**